IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/20.07/README.md

    * You must set up a snapshot policy on the SVM.
 * Share following details with Location Admin
 Review the template parameters and retrieve the values from your NetApp cluster.
-* The backend ONTAP cluster has been configured to be used as a Trident backend.
-Namely:
-   * A SVM must be dedicated for Trident.
-Volumes created by Trident will be placed in this SVM.
-   * One or more aggregates must be assigned to the SVM.
-   * One or more dataLIFs must be created for the SVM.
-Depending on the protocol used (NFS/iSCSI), at least one dataLIF is required.
-   * NFS services must be started on the SVM.
-   * Ensure the SVM has snapshot policies set up to be used by Trident.
-It is recommended a default snapshot policy is created on the SVM being used.

 ## NetaApp Ontap-NAS Driver parameters & how to retrieve them